The Flu Season That Wasn’t

 This winter has been a complete nightmare for Americans, thanks to the raging covid-19 pandemic.
 But new data from the Centers for Disease Control and Prevention continues to show one bright spot: The flu has been suppressed to some of the lowest levels on record.
 It’s likely that the interventions meant to slow the spread of covid-19, like avoiding gatherings and mask-wearing, have helped stop the less-contagious flu in its tracks, and more people than usual got the flu vaccine.

 All 50 states are experiencing minimal activity right now, in what might be normally be the tail end of the peak period for flu, and the overall flu season has been peaceful from start to end.
 According to the CDC, the country’s cumulative hospitalization rate from flu is lower than it’s been during a flu season dating back to 2005, when the country began routinely collecting this kind of data.
 And perhaps most importantly, only a single pediatric flu death has been reported this winter.
-Contrast that with the brutal, record-setting 2017-2018 flu season, when nearly 200 children died.
+Contrast that with the brutal, record-setting 2017-2018 flu season, when over 60,000 Americans, including 186 children, died from the viral illness.

 The numbers, while great news, are a bit unexpected.
 Last fall, many scientists were genuinely worried about the possibility of a “twindemic” of flu and covid-19.
 Covid-19 has certainly held up its end of the bargain, with more deaths and hospitalizations this winter than any other point of the pandemic.
 Yet there had been evidence in other countries that experienced the flu earlier in the year this season would be mild, for very understandable reasons.